Scenario 1: Resource Allocation

 $ dcos marathon app add https://raw.githubusercontent.com/dcos-labs/dcos-debugging/master/1.10/app-scaling1.json

-Check the application status using the DC/OS GUI, you should see something like the following:
+Check the application status using the DC/OS web interface, you should see something like the following:

-With the status of the application most likely to be “Waiting” followed by some number of thousanths “x/1000”.
+with the status of the application most likely to be “Waiting” followed by some number of thousandths “x/1000”.
 “Waiting” refers to the overall application status and the number; “x” here represents how many instances have successfully deployed (6 in this example).

 You can also check this status from the CLI:

 ID MEM CPUS TASKS HEALTH DEPLOYMENT WAITING CONTAINER CMD /app-scaling-1 128 1 6/1000 --- scale True mesos sleep 10000